TaranArora/My-Portfolio/README.md

   - Filters for deep-dive analysis and risk assessment.

 ---
+## 3. Grocery Inventory Analysis & Dashboard

+### Overview
+The **Grocery Inventory Analysis & Dashboard** is an Excel-based analytics project built on a Kaggle dataset of grocery products, suppliers, and warehouses.
+It provides actionable insights into inventory management by highlighting reorder needs, stock risks, supplier reliability, and value distribution, all delivered through a one-page interactive dashboard.

+### Key Features
+- **Reorder Recommendations**: Flag products below reorder thresholds at the Product × Warehouse level.
+- **Stock Risk Analysis**: Identify deadstock and at-risk items using stock levels and turnover rates.
+- **ABC Analysis (Pareto)**: Classify items into A/B/C categories and visualize revenue concentration.
+- **Inventory Valuation**: Quantify cash tied up across categories, suppliers, and warehouses.
+- **Supplier Performance**: Rank suppliers by value, backorders, and discontinued products.
+- **Interactive Dashboard**: KPIs and visuals (Pareto, bar, column, and pie charts) for instant insights.

+---

 ### 📬 Contact
 For feedback or collaboration, connect with me on [LinkedIn](https://www.linkedin.com/in/taran--arora/).